TomastpPereira/IMDB-Review-Predictor/README.txt

-Written by: Tomas Pereira (Student ID: 40128504)
-	For: For COMP 472 Section AJ-X – Summer 2021
+Written by: Tomas Pereira for COMP 472 – Summer 2021

 TO CREATE MODEL FILES AND TEST THEM